AlexSim93/pull-request-analytics-action/README.md

 - **Additional Metrics**: Apart from timeline analysis, this Action also reports on the number of open PRs, lines of code added or deleted, comments received on PRs, and the count of code reviews conducted by each developer.
 This comprehensive data set offers a deeper insight into the coding and collaboration activities of the team.
 - **Developer and Team Overview**: While providing detailed data for individual developers, it also compiles an aggregate summary, enabling both micro and macro-level analysis of team performance.

-This GitHub Action, **pr-full-report-action**, is an essential tool for any team seeking to optimize their software development process, ensuring more efficient and effective project management.
+This GitHub Action, **pull-request-analytics-action**, is an essential tool for any team seeking to optimize their software development process, ensuring more efficient and effective project management.

-## Setting Up and Running pr-full-report-action
+## Setting Up and Running pull-request-analytics-action

-To integrate **pr-full-report-action** into your GitHub repository, use the following steps.
+To integrate **pull-request-analytics-action** into your GitHub repository, use the following steps.
 The provided code is a template and can be adjusted to fit your specific requirements:

 1. **Create a Workflow File**: